jaericho/jaericho.github.io/_posts/2021-12-19-Plex-Needed-A-Diet.md

 First, find out the server token with these [instructions](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

-Secondly, run this command to verify the current setting.
+Second, run this command to verify the current setting.
 It should return `default="2"` and `value="2"` on an unaltered install:

 ```bash
 curl -s "http://<PlexServerIP>:32400/:/prefs?X-Plex-Token=<plextokenhere>" | grep BIFF
 ```

-Thirdly, change the value of `GenerateBIFFrameInterval` to "5", for 5 seconds.
+Third, change the value of `GenerateBIFFrameInterval` to "5", for 5 seconds.
 Change this another number if you'd like something else.

 ```bash
 curl -X PUT "http://<PlexServerIP>:32400/:/prefs?GenerateBIFFrameInterval=5&X-Plex-Token=<plextokenhere>"